The Tone of Carved Names

 My time here is filled, with each step, a scanning of perspectives – to think…I wander across landscapes I have travelled before either with bicycle or car.
 Walking…walking…brings new impressions and sentiments…I learn about distance and roads (paths too) less travelled.
 I find routes once taken via the long path to be traversed in half the time by my desire (and inclination) not to travel the same way twice.

 These walks…my walks, perhaps of pilgrimage (perhaps salvation) have totalled 26.5 hours on foot.
 True there is time to stop, to write in my leather bound journal.
 Otherwise it is the next step…the next row…the next landscape.
-My bearings are kept by…Kemmel to the south…Ieper’s towers of to the north.
+My bearings are kept by…Kemmel to the south…Ieper’s towers to the north.
 With these beacons I am able to position myself within the Salient.
 Without either in site, my red and black acrylic compass tells me in which direction to travel.

 Remembrance at Menin Gate.